-Any fringe benefits that are available to workers as an incidental benefit of employment are counted as remuneration.
+Any fringe benefits that are available to workers as an incidental benefit of employment are also counted as remuneration.

-Non-profit organisations, public benevolent institutions and charities should declare worker benefits that are not subject to fringe benefits tax at the net value.
+Non-profit organisations, public benevolent institutions and charities should declare worker benefits that are not subject to fringe benefits tax at the net value, i.e. the non grossed up taxable value.

-Once the worker benefits exceed the Australian Tax Office fringe benefit threshold, the employer must declare the benefit at the grossed-up value.
+Once the worker benefits exceed the Australian Tax Office fringe benefit threshold, the employer must declare the excess benefits at the grossed-up taxable value.